Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Hyperparameter Tuning

-\subsection{Hyperparameter Tuning}
+\section{Hyperparameter Tuning}

+{ In this section, we examine a second lightweight strategy for improving distributional alignment: hyperparameter tuning.
+Unlike fine-tuning, hyperparameter tuning does not modify the architecture or weights of the underlying neural network.
+Instead, it changes how the model samples from its learned output distribution.
+This makes it a practical intervention for behavioral simulation, especially when task-specific human data are limited or model retraining is infeasible.
+In Section~\ref{intervention_process} of the e-companion, we provide a systematic framework for evaluating and improving LLMs as human-behavior simulators, including the two lightweight strategies discussed in Section~\ref{COT} and this section. }

-Beyond temperature, an LLM's output distribution also depends on the sampling method.
-Adjusting these settings does not require retraining the model, yet it can substantially change the distribution of generated tokens.
+Beyond temperature, an LLM's output distribution also depends on the sampling rule used during generation.
+These sampling hyperparameters can substantially affect the dispersion, extremity, and stability of generated responses, even though the model itself remains unchanged.
 We focus on three common sampling methods: